pelicanch1k/pelicanch1k/README.md

 ### Hi there 👋
-My name is pelicanch1k and I'm software developer
+My name is snyusik and I'm software developer

 I’m interested in web development and CS